-Hearst San Simeon SP
+Hearst San Simeon State Park

-San Simeon State Park is one of the oldest units of the California State Park System.
+Hearst San Simeon State Park is one of the oldest units of the California State Park System.
 The coastal bluffs and promontories of the scenic park offer unobstructed views of the ocean and rocky shore.
 The park includes the Santa Rosa Creek Natural Preserve, the San Simeon Natural Preserve and the Pa-nu Cultural Preserve which were established in 1990.

 A 3.3 mile trail runs through parts of the San Simeon Natural Preserve and the Washburn Campground.
-The trail includes scenic overlooks, rest-stop benches and interpretive panels with information on wildlife and habitat.
+The trail includes scenic overlooks, rest-stop benches, and interpretive panels with information on wildlife and habitat.
 A portion of the trail along the seasonal wetland is wheelchair accessible.

 - Santa Rosa Creek Preserve is an area which includes valuable riparian forests and coastal wetlands, that provide habitat for endangered Tidewater Goby.

-- The 13.7 acre Pa-nu Cultural Preserve contains the most significant archeological site within San Simeon State Park.
-The site has been dated to 5850 years before the present, and it contains significant evidence documenting prehistoric technology, subsistence practices and social organization over the course of several centuries.
+- The 13.7 acre Pa-nu Cultural Preserve contains the most significant archeological site within Hearst San Simeon State Park.
+The site has been dated to 5850 years before present, and it contains significant evidence documenting prehistoric technology, subsistence practices and social organization over the course of several centuries.

-Location - Directions
+Location & Directions

 San Simeon Creek Campground

 Recreational activities include camping, picnicking, hiking, fishing, surfing, beachcombing, bird watching and whale watching.
 The Junior Ranger Program is a regularly scheduled interpretive program for children.
-Interpretive walks of the San Simeon Trail may also be available.
+Interpretive walks of the San Simeon Creek Trail may also be available.

 Junior Ranger Program